7 minute read

 "_acme-challenge.apps.rcarrata-ipi-aws.8237.sandbox258.opentlc.com."

-• After wait some minutes for the DNS Challenge between the cert-manager operator and the ACME API, a Certificate is generate and stored into a Secret (check SecretName value into the Certificate CRD before):
+• After waiting some minutes for the DNS Challenge between the cert-manager operator and the ACME API, a Certificate is generated and stored in a Secret (check the SecretName value in the Certificate CRD above):

 # oc get secrets -n openshift-ingress